valtimo-platform/valtimo-frontend-libraries/README.md

 ## Build

-If you have already built the libraries before(dist/valtimo/libraryName exists for all libraries) all you need to do is run `npm run libs-build-all` to build all of the libraries.
+If you have already built the libraries before(dist/valtimo/libraryName exists for all libraries) all you need to do is run `npm run libs-build-all` to build all the libraries.
 Use the `--prod` flag for a production build.
 To build a specific library, just run `npm run libs:build:libraryName`.

 When building the libraries for the first time you need to run `npm install --only=production`